ajithkumaucsc/drone-transportation-service/Readme.md

 DB configuration can change application.property file.
 You can change the spring.jpa.hibernate.ddl-auto value. spring.jpa.hibernate.ddl-auto=create
 Running the Application
-To run the application, use the following command: mvn spring-boot:run
+To run the application, you can either use the Maven command: mvn spring-boot:run
+Or you can build the executable jar using the Maven command: mvn clean package
+This will create a jar file with a name like drone-transportation-services-0.0.1-SNAPSHOT.jar in the target folder.
+Then you can run the application using the command java -jar target/drone-transportation-services-0.0.1-SNAPSHOT.jar

 Application running in 8080 port you can edit base path in application.property file.

 Testing the Application
 To test the application, you can use any REST client, such as Postman.
 You can also use the command line tool curl.